jwodder/mailbits/README.rst

 include this information anyway, set ``include_all`` to ``True``.

 The output structure has the following fields:

+``unixfrom``
+    The "From " line marking the start of the message in a mbox, if any

 ``headers``
     A ``dict`` mapping lowercased header field names to values.
 The following